TheNoob1703/86Box-Templates/README.md

 # 86Box-Templates

-A bunch of templates for the emulator 86Box, they're tested ALWAYS using the latest 86box build (beta buils and stable)
+A bunch of templates for the emulator 86Box, they're tested ALWAYS using the latest 86box build (beta builds and stable builds)

 I personally test all created machines with different OS, but also I accept suggestions